All of the drum loops

 Insert the Vintage EQP-1A on the next available chain slot in T-Racks 3.

-There is something about the coloration and transparency of this plug-in that I absolutely love!
+There is something about the coloration and transparency of this plug-in that we absolutely love!
 When used correctly it’s capable of bringing out the subtle nuances of a recording that otherwise wouldn’t exist and it sounds great on everything.

 Boost the high frequencies up around 10K with a fairly wide bandwidth for some smooth high-end shimmer.